hhoo2/Password-Manager/README.md

 <b><a href="https://replit.com/@HayOo1/Password-Manager" style="color:purple;">Click here to use this program in Replit</a></b>

 ## Introduction

 This is a simple Password Manager program developed using Python and the Tkinter library.
 The program provides an easy-to-use graphical user interface (GUI) to generate and store website passwords securely.
-It allows you to generate strong passwords, save them along with the associated website and your email/username, and manage your login information efficiently.
+It allows you to generate strong passwords, save them along with the associated website and your email/username, manage your login information, and search for saved passwords efficiently.

 ## Features